FabricFolding: Learning Efficient Fabric Folding without Expert Demonstrations: Abstract

 \section{Abstract}

-Autonomous fabric manipulation is a challenging task due to complex dynamics and self-occlusion during fabric handling.
-An intuitive method of fabric folding manipulation involves obtaining a smooth and unfolded fabric configuration before the folding process begins.
-To achieve this goal, we propose an efficient dual-arm manipulation system that combines quasi-static (including pick \& place and pick \& drag) and dynamic fling actions to flexibly manipulate fabrics into unfolded and smooth structures.
-Once this is done, keypoints of the fabric are detected, enabling autonomous folding.
-We evaluate the effectiveness of our proposed system in real-world settings, where it consistently and reliably unfolds and folds various types of fabrics, including challenging situations such as long-sleeved T-shirts with most parts of sleeves tucked inside the garment.
-Our method exhibits high efficiency in fabric manipulation, even for complex fabric configurations.
-Our method achieves a coverage rate of 0.822 and a success rate of 0.88 for long-sleeved T-shirts folding.
+{Autonomous fabric manipulation is a challenging task due to complex dynamics and potential self-occlusion during fabric handling.
+An intuitive method of fabric folding manipulation first involves obtaining a smooth and unfolded fabric configuration before the folding process begins.
+However, the combination of quasi-static actions such as pick \& place and dynamic action like fling proves inadequate in effectively unfolding long-sleeved T-shirts with sleeves mostly tucked inside the garment.
+To address this limitation, this paper introduces an improved quasi-static action called pick \& drag, specifically designed to handle this type of fabric configuration.
+Additionally, an efficient dual-arm manipulation system is designed in this paper, which combines quasi-static (including pick \& place and pick \& drag) and dynamic fling actions to flexibly manipulate fabrics into unfolded and smooth configurations.
+Subsequently, keypoints of the fabric are detected, enabling autonomous folding.
+To address the scarcity of publicly available keypoint detection datasets for real fabric, we gathered images of various fabric configurations and types in real scenes to create a comprehensive keypoint dataset for fabric folding.
+This dataset aims to enhance the success rate of keypoint detection.
+Moreover, we evaluate the effectiveness of our proposed system in real-world settings, where it consistently and reliably unfolds and folds various types of fabrics, including challenging situations such as long-sleeved T-shirts with most parts of sleeves tucked inside the garment.
+Specifically, our method achieves a coverage rate of 0.822 and a success rate of 0.88 for long-sleeved T-shirts folding.}

-\section{INTRODUCTION}
+\section{Introduction}

-In recent years, significant progress has been made in the field of robotic manipulation, especially in the handling of rigid objects, and breakthroughs have been made in multiple aspects, such as the re-grasping of complex objects and manipulation in cluttered environments.
+In recent years, significant progress has been made in the field of robotic manipulation, especially in the handling of rigid objects, and breakthroughs have been made in multiple aspects, such as the re-grasping of complex objects \cite{wu_fu_wang_2022, fukuda_2023} and manipulation in cluttered environments \cite{bejjani2021learning, ren2022rearrangement}.
 However, the autonomous manipulation of fabrics still faces significant challenges compared with rigid objects.
 This is mainly attributed to two key factors: the complex dynamic model of the fabric and the persistent self-occlusion problem during fabric manipulation.
 Therefore, further research is necessary to overcome these challenges and unlock the full potential of fabric manipulation for robotic applications.